+INSERT BAS

 HOW DO DERMAL FILLERS WORK?

 Dermal fillers use natural, gel-like substances like Hyaluronic Acid to fill in lines and wrinkles safely.
-JuvédermThis gel substance canalso plump up places on the sunken face due to age-related volume loss and fill in depressions caused by scarring.
+The most popular dermal filler is Juvéderm.
+This gel substance can plump up sunken areas and fill in depressions caused by scarring or facial creases.
 The volumizing substance can also be used to contour the face and restore symmetry.

-JUVÉDERMMain Dermal Filler Benefits
+WHY GET JUVÉDERM?

 Improve Acne Scars: Dermal fillers like Juvéderm can improve acne scars' appearance by filling in the depressions left behind.
 The fillers fill in the depressions to smooth out the skin and reduce shadowing left behind with acne scarring.
 Dermal fillers can be used with other professional acne treatments to provide flawless skin results.